cepharum/hitchy/docs-source/api/README.md

 ### api.config <Badge type="info">+0.3.0</Badge>

-All configuration of every available plugin as well as the application itself is loaded from Javascript files in either ones' **config** sub-folder and merged into a single configuration object which is exposed here.
+All configuration of every available plugin as well as the application itself is [loaded from Javascript files in either ones' **config** sub-folder](../internals/bootstrap.md#configuration) and merged into a single configuration object which is exposed here.

+#### api.config.$appConfig

+Configuration provided in `api.config` always includes options exported by available plugins.
+If you need to access the application's own configuration - which is merged from reading all Javascript files in application's sub-folder **config** - this basically hidden property can be used.

+This is the application's counterpart to either plugin's [exposure of its pure configuration](plugins.md#plugin-config-0-3-3).

 ### api.runtime